 Of course I could pick many treasured old and out of print books, first-hand accounts and those covering relatively obscure events.
-Those joining me on Campaigns & Culture tours and talks may well get to hear my thoughts on the best sources on the Duchess of Richmond’s Ball, the fighting at Hougoumont, La Haye Sainte, the Dutch-Belgian and German version of events, the worst recent best-seller and far more besides.
+Those joining me on Campaigns & Culture tours and talks may well get to hear my thoughts on the best sources on the Duchess of Richmond’s Ball, the fighting at Hougoumont, La Haye Sainte, the Dutch-Belgian and German version of events, the worst recent best-seller and what the books miss out!

 But for novice, or for expert, how do you select a Waterloo book?
 There are thousands to choose from, and the confusion mounts with a constant wave of fresh titles.
 I have huge respect for anyone who has actually completed a book.
 I try to read all new Waterloo titles in a quest for fresh angles and insights.
 Yet sadly very few make the top grade.
 Many are riddled with factual errors and misunderstandings, or appear to have been rushed through the editing process.

 Whilst most make good reading, some introduce or repeat inaccuracies which better historians have spent the last century trying to overcome.
 Often the more famous the author, the weaker the work.
 Yet there are some brilliant enthusiasts and historians who have committed decades to unmasking the truth, casting a fresh yet wonderfully readable interpretation on the most famous of battles.

 Dispassionately setting aside my friendship with many authors on the list, my top accessible picks, strictly in alphabetical order, are set out below … not forgetting Mercer’s famous Journal!